EpfeiferNutri/PrediRes/README.md

-#  In this repository, all scripts, and necessary information are stored.
-The scripts can be used to generate figure, defining non-redundant vOTUs, etc. this is just a Test
+# In this repository, all R scripts are stored that are needed to create the figures and do the analysis.
+# In addition to the scripts, you will need to download the supplemental tables.
+The paths to the tables have to be changed, by for example, using Rstudio